The Strength vs. Conditioning Myth (and How to Build Both)

 3. Choose Conditioning Wisely

-Select modalities that complement strength training.
-Sled pushes, rowing sprints, and air bike intervals maintain your “engine” without overtaxing joints.
+Sled pushes, rowing sprints, and air bike intervals maintain your engine without overtaxing your joints.

-4. Keep Conditioning Intense but Short
+4. Keep Conditioning Short and Intense

-Sample Week for Balanced Training
+Sample Week for Balanced CrossFit Training

 Why This Approach Works

-By managing volume, intensity, and recovery, you avoid the chronic fatigue that blunts strength progress.
-You also create a more resilient, well-rounded athlete—capable of lifting heavy and moving fast when it matters.
+By managing volume, intensity, and recovery, you avoid the fatigue that limits strength progress.

 Continue reading